Skip to Main Content

 Item Tools

-On the right-hand side of the item page are several tools.
+At the top of the item page on the right-hand side are several tools.
 Some of the most useful are:

-3. Cite.
-This gives you automatically-generated citations in different citation styles (APA, MLA, etc.) for this item.
+2. Cite.
+The quotation marks icon will give you automatically-generated citations in different citation styles (APA, MLA, etc.) for this item.
 These are a great starting place, but be sure to proofread them using TRU Library's citation style guides!
 Because they are automatically generated, they often have errors.

 Advanced Strategies